Unponderable/NGU-Rebirth-Script/README.md

 #### Requirements to fully use this script

+The Script uses AutoHotKey.
+Must be downloaded and installed!

 Must have 1-energy-capped all Basic Training skills\
 Must have unlocked: Wandoos, NGUs, Yggdrasil, ITOPOD\